Zeno and the Stoics

 The Soul in the Adult is Reason

-The Stoics (like the Hellenistic philosophers generally) tried to correct what they saw as mistakes in the classical tradition of Plato and Aristotle.
-Plato and Aristotle thought Socrates was wrong about the soul and that it has a part with reason and a part without reason and that Socrates had wrongly overlooked the part without reason.
-The Stoics, in contrast, thought that although a human being begins life with a soul without reason, this soul ceases to exist when a human being becomes an adult.
-(For the Stoics, adults are humans with reason.
-Children and non-human animals lack reason.)
-The Stoics thought that Plato and Aristotle failed to realize that the soul in the child is transformed and replaced so that in the adult has a soul in which all motivation is in terms of reason.
+The early Stoics tried to correct what they saw as mistakes in the classical tradition of Plato and Aristotle.
+Plato and Aristotle thought Socrates was wrong about the soul and that it has a part with reason and a part without reason.
+The Stoics thought this was a mistake.
+They thought that a human being begins life with a soul without reason but that this soul is transformed when a human being becomes an adult.
+Reason is not added to the soul, as it is in Aristotle for example.
+In the adult, according to the Stoics, all motivation is in terms of reason.

 After Caesar was assassinated in 44 BCE, Cicero tried but was unsuccessful in opposing Antony.
 Cicero himself was murdered not long after, but in the last years of his life, he turned to writing philosophy.
 The dictatorship of Caesar had forced him out of public life, and his personal life was also in disarray.
 (In 46 BCE, he divorced his wife (with whom he had a marriage of convenience) and married a younger woman.
 This marriage ended in less than a year, in part because of his grief over the death in childbirth of his daughter from his first marriage.)
 Cicero decided that since he was unable to serve the public through politics, he would serve through education by setting out Greek philosophy in his native Latin.
 His writing is a primary source for much of the thought of the Hellenistic philosophers.
 "Whereas the ancients claimed the passions (perturbationes) are natural and have nothing to do with reason, and whereas they located desire in one part of the soul, and reason in another, Zeno would not agree with that.
 He thought that these commotions were equally voluntary and arose from a judgment which was a matter of mere opinion..."
 (Cicero, Academica I.39).

 The Stoic Theory of Impressions